qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 - **Endogenous Methylation Areas**:
   These areas are naturally occurring methylation regions, typically in CpG islands (WCG sequences, where W represents A or T).
 In bisulfite treatment, unmethylated cytosines are converted to uracils (including areas methylated artificially in the previous step), while methylated cytosines remain unchanged.
 Therefore, after treatment, methylated CpG islands can be identified through the preserved WCG sequences.

+## scNanoCOOL-seq

+### General Process

+1. **In vitro GpC Methylation (IVM) of Individual Cells**
+   - Each cell is placed in a PCR tube containing a cell lysis and methylase reaction mixture, including RNase inhibitor, GC reaction buffer, S-adenosylmethionine, GpC Methyltransferase (M.CviPI), and IGEPAL CA-630.
+   - The lysate is incubated to allow in vitro methylation of the cell nuclei, with subsequent heat inactivation of M.CviPI.
+   - This step is critical for differentiating endogenously methylated DNA and artificially methylated open chromatin areas.

+2. **Physical Separation of Single-Cell DNA and RNA**
+   - A DNA/RNA separation mixture is added to the lysate for efficient separation of nucleic acids.
+   - The mixture contains RNase inhibitor, Triton X-100, Tween 20, DTT, superscript II first-strand buffer, and Dynabeads Myone Carboxylic Acid.
+   - This results in the separation of RNA (in the supernatant) and relatively intact nuclei (on the beads).

+### DNA Part

+1. **Cell Lysis and Genomic DNA Release**
+   - Protein lysis buffer is used to release genomic DNA from the nuclei contained within the beads.
+   - Buffer components: M-digestion buffer, Lambda DNA, and protease K.

+2. **Bisulfite Conversion**
+   - Genomic DNA undergoes bisulfite treatment to convert unmethylated cytosines to uracils, preserving methylated cytosines.
+   - This step is crucial for distinguishing methylated and unmethylated regions in the genome.

+3. **Random Priming with Oligo 1-N6**
+   - Oligo 1-N6 random primers are used to tag bisulfite-converted DNA, enhancing library complexity.
+   - The fixed part of the primer (CTACACGACGCTCTTCCGATCT) ensures efficient PCR amplification and compatibility with sequencing platforms.

+4. **Library Amplification and Purification**
+   - PCR is used to amplify the tagged DNA, introducing a 24-nucleotide barcode for sample tracking.
+   - PCR conditions and AMPure XP beads purification steps are optimized to enrich longer DNA fragments.

+5. **Sequencing Preparation**
+   - The library is prepared for Nanopore sequencing using a Ligation Sequencing Kit.
+   - End-repair, dA-tailing, and adapter ligation steps are included before loading the DNA library onto the PromethION platform.

+### RNA Part

+1. **Cell Lysis and RNA Isolation**
+   - Cells are lysed, and RNA is isolated from the cytoplasmic fraction.
+   - Special buffers are used to ensure RNA integrity.

+2. **Reverse Transcription**
+   - RNA is reverse-transcribed into cDNA using oligo(dT) primers with unique barcodes for each cell.
+   - This step includes the use of SuperScript II reverse transcriptase and RNase inhibitors.

+3. **cDNA Synthesis and Amplification**
+   - Second-strand cDNA synthesis is performed, followed by PCR amplification.
+   - Biotinylated pre-indexed primers and IS primers are used for efficient and specific amplification.

+4. **cDNA Library Purification and Sequencing**
+   - Amplified cDNA is purified using AMPure XP beads and biotin-streptavidin capture system.
+   - The cDNA library is then prepared for sequencing on the Illumina platform, using specific adapters and PCR conditions.

 ## scNMT-seq (single-cell nucleosome, methylation and transcription sequencing)